fransjesky/CS50P-CS50AI-Automation-Class/readme.md

 As part of my learning journey, my solutions are far from perfect.
 They may not be the most efficient, the most readable, or the best, but they reflect my progress and efforts.

-Please note that all problem sets included in this archive are the property of Harvard University.
+Please note that all problem sets included in this archive are the property of <strong>Harvard University</strong>.